nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Guarantees**

-* A deadline will be added only if there is no duplicate deadline existing in PlaNus.
+* A deadline will be added only if there is no duplicate deadline existing in PlaNus and it does not overlap with any other lesson or event in PlaNus.

 **MSS**